Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-strategy.md

 ## Practice 31: Define the actual limits of war

 **Problem**
-A war may expand when opponents assign different value to its stakes.
+A war may expand when opponents assign different values to its stakes.

 **Action**
-Assess limits from the objectives and commitment of every major participant.
+Assess the limits of the objectives and commitments of every major participant.

 **Outcome**
 The strategy better anticipates escalation and required effort.